dfranx/SHADERed/README.md

 </p>

 ### See changes instantly
 Modified your shader?
-Just hit F5 key (or whatever shortcut you have set) and see your results almost immediately!
+Just hit F5 key (or whatever shortcut you have set up in the options) and see your results almost immediately!
 There is no need to restart your application.
 <img src="./Screenshots/instantresult.gif">

 ### Geometry shaders
 You are not limited to vertex and pixel shaders.
 SHADERed also has support for geometry shaders.
 Just enable GS in your shader pass and set the path to your shader.
-Create advanced animations and effects for your 3D models using geometry shaders.
+Create advanced animations and effects using geometry shaders.
 <p align="center">
     <img width="200" src="./Screenshots/geometryshader.gif">
 </p>